kayak/pypika/docs/2_getting_started.rst

 -------------------------

 Using :class:`pypika.Interval`, queries can be constructed with date arithmetic.
-Any combination of intervals can be used except for weeks and quarters, which must be used individually.
-However, expressions can be chained.
+Any combination of intervals can be used except for weeks and quarters, which must be used separately and will ignore any other values if selected.

 .. code-block:: python

+    from pypika import functions as fn

     fruits = Tables('fruits')
     q = Query.from_(fruits).select(